Last Updated on

 Passive vs. Active Security Systems: The Bottom Line

 Passive vs. active security systems, which one is the best?
 Well, it all depends on what you’re looking for and what your needs are.

-Do you need help picking a security system for your home?
+Do you need help picking a security system for monitoring the safety of your home?
 If so, let A Connected Home help you out.
-Check out our home security options.
+Check out our product reviews and recommended home security options.